Connective C*-algebras

 It is clear that $\pi$ is a representation of $G$ that factors through $H=\Z/2 \times \Z/2$.
 Decompose $\pi$ into a direct sum of characters $\eta_i$.
 Since $\pi$ is not equivalent to a multiple of the trivial representation, it follows that at least one of these characters is not equivalent to $\iota$.
 On the other hand $\pi_{n} \to \eta_i$ in $\widehat{G}$ for all $i$.
 Combining the above analysis with Corollary~\ref{cor:iota_shielded} we obtain immediately \begin{corollary} If $G$ is the Hantzsche-Wendt group, then $I(G)$ is not connective. \end{corollary}

 It was conjectured in \cite{Dadarlat-almost} that if $G$ is a torsion free discrete amenable group, then $[[I(G),\K]]\cong KK(I(G),\C)$.
 We argue now that this conjecture fails for the Hantzsche-Wendt group.
 Indeed this follows from the previous corollary in conjunction with the following lemma. \begin{lemma} Let $G$ be a residually finite torsion free discrete amenable group which admits a classifying space with finitely generated K-homology group $K_1(BG)$.
 Then $[[I(G),\K]]\cong KK(I(G),\C)$ if and only if $I(G)$ is connective.\end{lemma} \begin{proof} Suppose first that $[[I(G),\K]]\cong KK(I(G),\C)$.
 Since $G$ is amenable and residually finite it follows that $C^*(G)$ is residually finite dimensional.
-Since $G$ is amenable, $G$ satisfies the Baum-Connes conjecture and $C^*(G)$ satisfies the UCT.
+Since $G$ is amenable, $G$ satisfies the Baum-Connes conjecture and $C^*(G)$ satisfies the UCT by results of Higson and Kasparov \cite{Higson-Kasparov01} and Tu \cite{Tu-BC}.
 In particular we have a short exact sequence